citicashio/citicash/README.md

 `sudo iptables -I OUTPUT 2 -p tcp -d 127.0.0.1 -m tcp --dport 18081 -j ACCEPT`

-`DNS_PUBLIC=tcp torsocks ./sumokoind --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 --data-dir /home/your/directory/to/the/blockchain`
+`DNS_PUBLIC=tcp torsocks ./citicashd --p2p-bind-ip 127.0.0.1 --no-igd --rpc-bind-ip 127.0.0.1 --data-dir /home/your/directory/to/the/blockchain`

 `./citicash-wallet-cli`

 ## Using readline

-While `sumokoind` and `citicash-wallet-cli` do not use readline directly, most of the functionality can be obtained by running them via `rlwrap`.
+While `citicashd` and `citicash-wallet-cli` do not use readline directly, most of the functionality can be obtained by running them via `rlwrap`.
 This allows command recall, edit capabilities, etc. It does not give autocompletion without an extra completion file, however.
 To use rlwrap, simply prepend `rlwrap` to the command line, eg:

 `rlwrap bin/citicash-wallet-cli --wallet-file /path/to/wallet`